Hyperparticle/udify/README.md

 equal to the number of training batches of one epoch (run the training script first to see the batches remaining, to the right of the progress bar).

+Have a question not listed here?
+[Open a GitHub Issue](https://github.com/Hyperparticle/udify/issues).

 ## Cite This Paper

 If you use UDify for your research, please cite this work as: